DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 ### Using Items Elsewhere

 As demonstrated previously, you can simply just provide the name of the item script into the give command and denizen will give you a copy of that item.
 This applies also to anywhere that specific items can be referenced.
-For instance, lets say we want an event to listen for when someone specifically uses the `fancy_sword` to hit something else, we can simply just do the following:
+For instance, let's say we want an event to listen for when someone specifically uses the `fancy_sword` to hit something else, we can simply just do the following:
 ```dscript_green
 fancy_sword_events:
     type: world